sage-code/maj/basic.md

 verb: oveu = to forget

+## Response

+The interogative question can be answered with affirmative or negative:

+* oga = yes, affirmative
+* nok = no,  negative

+For stronger assurance answer you can specify the logical values:

+* vero = true, affirmative
+* faso = false, negative

 ## Noun

+Noun is a word terminated with coda:

+* coda "a" = singular
+* coda "e" = plural

-A noun a person, place, object, or idea.
-Some nouns we are going to use as examples:
+A noun represents person, place, object, or idea.

+**examples:**

 * pana  = bread
 * aqua  = water